As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Kinder Scout is the highest point in the Peak District National Park, boasting picturesque views and a waterfall.
 It’s known for the Kinder Scout Mass Trespass in 1932 which saw hundreds of people trespass through the peak district to fight for access to the countryside which was restricted back then.
 This eventually lead to the Peak District becoming the UK’s very first national park in 1951.

-There are a few routes to the summit of Kinder Scout but the circular round trip via Jacobs Ladder is the most popular option and the easiest.
+There are a few routes to the summit, but the Kinder Scout round trip from Edale via Jacobs Ladder is the most popular option and the easiest.
 Jacobs ladder is a series of stone steps at at the start of the Pennine Way.
 The round trip takes about 4-5 hours and is a total of 14km.

 See rare minerals at the Blue John Cavern